ianruan/react-native-boilerplate/README.md

 To create a new project with React Native CLI:

-`npx react-native@latest init MyApp --template @appdevmastery/react-native-boilerplate`
+`npx react-native@latest init MyApp --template @appdevmastery/react-native-boilerplate --pm npm`

 ## Features